MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

 ---
 # Record flows in Power Automate Desktop

-Power Automate Desktop enables you to design flows automatically by replicating the task you wish to automate.
+Power Automate for desktop enables you to design flows automatically by replicating the task you wish to automate.

 ## Record desktop and web flows